tlint101/dummy/second.md

 What up?

-Hello, fin - from ChaoHsu 0806
+Hello, finally - from ChaoHsu 0806